Skip to content

 Offering practicality and tech in spades, the best used estate cars make a great alternative to family SUVs

+So estates have a lot of plus points, and the best estate cars also appeal to the heart rather than just the head.
 There’s plenty of choice, whether you’re after a value-focused model such as the Dacia Logan or Skoda Fabia estates, or something a bit more luxurious like the Mercedes E-Class Estate or Audi A6 Avant.
-You can buy hybrid and plug-in hybrid estates, and even the MG 5 electric estate, which will reduce your motoring costs compared to a petrol or diesel car.
+You can buy hybrid and plug-in hybrid estates, and even a growing number of electric estates, which will reduce your motoring costs compared to a petrol or diesel car.
 Or, if your family wagon has to have performance as well, most of the cars on this list have a fiery range-topper with space and pace.

 All these cars are available to buy from Motorpoint with low mileage and warranty cover included.
 We’ve listed them alphabetically.